Common Questions About Our Fee-Only Advisory Service

 -

-Narstar earns revenue from one source only: your advisory fee.
-No commissions, no product referrals, no payments from third parties.
+Narstar earns revenue from one source: your advisory fee.
 Many advisers are compensated by the products they sell or recommend.
-We cannot earn that way, and we do not.
-This removes the biggest structural conflict in financial advice.
-Remaining conflicts are disclosed in Form ADV.
+We can't earn that way.
+This removes the biggest structural conflict in financial advice, though not all conflicts.
+Remaining ones are disclosed in Form ADV.

 -

 0.60%/yr for Income, 1.20%/yr for Growth, 1.60%/yr for Speculative.
-Deducted quarterly directly from your account.
-The minimum to start is $100.
-No signup fee, no exit fee, no hidden charges.
+Billed quarterly in arrears and deducted in cash directly from your account by the custodian.
+The standard minimum is $3,000 per account.
+There are no signup or exit fees.
 Interactive Brokers charges its own brokerage fees separately.
 Those go to them, not to us.
 Use the fee calculator on the homepage to see exactly what you'd pay at any balance.

 -

 No. Narstar is an investment adviser, not a tax adviser.
-We do not provide tax planning, prepare returns, or advise on tax strategy.
-When managing taxable accounts, we are mindful of the tax implications of trading decisions, but that is not the same as tax advice.
+We don't provide tax planning, prepare returns, or advise on tax strategy.
+When managing taxable accounts, we're mindful of the tax implications of trading decisions, but that's not the same as tax advice.
 For tax questions, consult a CPA or tax attorney.

 -

 The advisory fee is calculated as a percentage of your average daily net liquidation value for the quarter, as determined by Interactive Brokers.
 Each quarter we bill one-fourth of the annual rate.
-For the Growth Portfolio at 1.20% per year, that is 0.30% per quarter.
+For the Growth Portfolio at 1.20% per year, that's 0.30% per quarter.
 On a $50,000 average daily balance, the quarterly fee is $150.
-The fee is debited directly from your IBKR account.
-You do not send a check or make a payment separately.
-Use the fee calculator on the homepage to see your exact cost at any balance.
+The fee is deducted in cash directly from your IBKR account by the custodian.
+You don't receive a separate invoice.
+If your account has little or no cash when the fee is due, we may sell a position to cover it.
+Any tax from that sale is your responsibility.
+No fee is charged while your account is below the custodian's minimum billing threshold, and no fee is back-charged once you cross that threshold.
+If the deduction briefly creates a negative cash balance, it will normally settle within the same day.
+If you have margin enabled, it may appear as a short-term margin loan, and any margin interest that results is your responsibility.

 -